aneuhold/main-scripts/readme.md

 ## 📦 Installation

-This is meant to be installed globally, and not brought in to another project.
+This is typically meant to be installed globally.
 So for compatibility reasons, the best way to use this is to run:

 ```
 npm install -g @aneuhold/main-scripts
 ```

+This can also be used as a dev dependency

 ## ✅ Commands

 Each command starts with `tb`.
 That stands for Tiny Box but that isn't really important 😛.
-Whenever running a command it will check for updates to this package once a day, and install them automatically if needed.

 - `tb help` Will emit all the commands and their options
 - `tb open` Will open the current directory in either VS Code, or Rider depending on the project as it is configured in [`projects.ts`](src/config/projects.ts).